 Insurance Stocks Moving In Tuesday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Huize Holding (NASDAQ: HUIZ) shares rose 4.33% to $6.38 during Tuesday's regular session.
-The
+Gainers Reliance Global Group (NASDAQ: RELI) stock increased by 8.13% to $3.99 during Tuesday's regular

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.